Capitalist Realism: Effects

-According to Fisher, capitalist realism has so captured public thought that the idea of anti-capitalism no longer acts as the antithesis to capitalism.
+In Fisher's view, capitalist realism has so captured public thought that anti-capitalist ideas no longer act as an antithesis to capitalism.
 Instead, anti-capitalism is deployed as a means for reinforcing capitalism.
-This is done through modern media which aims to provide a safe means of entertaining anti-capitalist ideas without actually challenging the system.
-The lack of coherent alternatives, as presented through the lens of capitalist realism, leads many anti-capitalist movements to cease targeting the end of capitalism, but instead to mitigate its worst effects, often through individual consumption-based activities such as Product Red.
+This is done through modern media which aims to provide a safe means of surfacing anti-capitalist ideas without actually challenging the status quo.
+The lack of coherent alternatives, as presented through the lens of capitalist realism, leads many anti-capitalist movements to cease targeting the end of capitalism, but instead to seek reformist mitigations, often through individual consumption-based activities such as Product Red.

-With regard to public views on capitalism, Fisher coined the term "reflexive impotence" which describes a phenomenon where people recognize the flawed nature of capitalism, but believe there are no means of effecting change.
-According to Fisher, this inaction leads to a self-fulfilling prophecy as well as a negative toll on their mental health.
+With regard to public perceptions of capitalism, Fisher coined the term "reflexive impotence", which describes a phenomenon where people recognize the flawed nature of capitalism, but believe there are no means of effecting change.
+According to Fisher, this inaction leads to a self-fulfilling prophecy as well as a negative toll on people's mental health.

 Fisher identifies a widespread popular desire for a public sphere that operates outside of the state and free from the undesired "add-ons of capital".
 However, he claims that it is the state alone that has been able to maintain public arenas against the capitalist push for mass privatization.
 Popular neoliberal thought supports the destruction of public spheres in favor of the privatization of public institutions such as education and health based on the assumption that the market best serves public needs.
 In this vein, Fisher also raises the idea of "business ontology", which is the capitalist ideology in which purposes and objectives are understood exclusively in business terms.
 He further postulates that in the case of uniformly business-oriented social conditions there is no place for the public and its only chance at survival is by means of extinguishing the business framework in public services, adding that "if businesses can't be run as businesses, why should public services?"
 Thus, a frequent topic of Fisher's writing is the future of the public sphere in the face of neoliberal business ontology and what it might look like in absence of a centralized state-run industry.